snehap08/send-mail-using-php/README.md

      ```php
      $mail->Username   = '';                     // SMTP username
      $mail->Password   = '';                     // App password
+     $mail->setFrom('', '');                     // Set the sender's email and name
+     $mail->addAddress('', '');                  // Add a recipient's email and name
      ```
-   - Replace the placeholder values with your actual SMTP credentials.
+   - Replace the placeholder values with your actual SMTP credentials and email addresses.

    **Generating an App Password for Gmail**:
    - Go to [Manage Google Account](https://myaccount.google.com/).